 RIPIN holds information sessions, peer to peer support and education regarding navigating adult services to assist parents and transitioning youth in developing a plan for their future.
-The RIPIN brochure is included in this packet; please feel free to contact them at 270-0101.
-Staff within DDD are also available to answer any questions you may have.
-Please call 462-3421 or email Transition@bhddh.ri.gov for assistance.
+Please review the RIPIN brochure in this folder or call 270-0101 for information.
+DDD staff is also available to answer questions and can be reached at 462-3421 or by email at Transition@bhddh.ri.gov.
 To reach the Administrator directly, please call 462-2519 or email susan.hayward@bhddh.ri.gov